 There are pros and cons to each of your options.
 With banks, credit unions, and mortgage lenders you get personal service, but you may not get the best interest rate.
 Mortgage brokers will help find the best mortgage out there for you—for a fee.
 Online mortgage companies offer fast service and a large variety of loans but may lack a personal touch.

 Applying will require a lot of documents.
-Be prepared by gathering all of your financial info in advance, and expect to dedicate some time and patience to plenty of paperwork.
+Be prepared by gathering all of your financial info in advance (these will typically be updated versions of the same documents you needed for pre-approval), and expect to dedicate some time and patience to plenty of paperwork.
+Any delays in gathering your paperwork can cause delays for your closing.

 8. Close on your home.

-If your application is approved, the next step is closing.
+If your loan application is approved, the next step is closing on your home.
 The mortgage becomes official on the day you close.
-You’ll need to come with your closing funds in hand, and there will be lots of paper signing, but there shouldn’t be any surprises at this point.
+To be ready on the big day, you’ll need a pen and the funds for your closing costs and down payment, typically in the form of a cashier’s check.
+Closing costs will be 2% to 5% of the total cost of the home, and you’ll find out the exact amount on your Closing Disclosure at least three days before you close.
+There will be lots of paper signing, but there shouldn’t be any surprises at this point.
 Sign your name, get your keys, and find out when and to whom you should make your first month’s mortgage payment.